MenuClipsvsTraditionalPaperMenusMenuClips vs Traditional Paper Menus

 • Automatic multi-language support for international guests

-• Built-in analytics show what customers are viewing and ordering
+• Built-in analytics show what menu items customers are viewing most and when peak browse times occur

 • Contactless and hygienic for health-conscious diners